-Chemicals, stains, solvents, and solutions were obtained from Sigma-Aldrich Canada Ltd., unless otherwise indicated.
-Male 6- to 8-week-old nonobese diabetic/ severe combined immunodeficient (NOD/SCID) mice were bred by the BC Cancer Research Centre Animal Resource Centre, BC Cancer Agency, Vancouver, British Columbia, Canada.
-Mice were housed in groups of 3 in microisolators with free access to food and water and their health was monitored daily.
+Chemicals, stains, solvents and solutions were obtained from Sigma-Aldrich Canada Ltd, Oakville, ON, Canada, unless otherwise indicated.
+Male 6- to 8-week old NOD/SCID mice were bred by the BC Cancer Research Centre Animal Resource Centre, BC Cancer Agency, Vancouver, Canada.
+Mice were housed in groups of three in microisolators with free access to food and water and their health was monitored daily.
 Prostate cancer specimens were obtained at the Vancouver Prostate Centre, Vancouver General Hospital, with the patient's written and informed consent.
 The nature and consequences of the studies were explained.
 All experimental protocols were approved by the University of British Columbia Animal Care Committee.
-Ethical approval was provided by the University of British Columbia (Vancouver, British Columbia, Canada)-British Columbia Cancer Agency Research Ethics Board (UBC BCCA REB #H04-60131).
+Ethical approval was provided by the University of British Columbia - British Columbia Cancer Agency Research Ethics Board (UBC BCCA REB #H04-60131).

-Development of the LTL352 xenograft line: Use in 6-TG + MTA efficacy studies
+Development of the LTL352 xenograft line: Use in 6-TG+MTA efficacy studies

 Subrenal capsule xenografts were established from the patient's NE urethral metastatic tissue using routine methodology previously described (25).
-Briefly, fresh tumor tissue was collected and cut into $1 \times 2 \times 3 \text{ mm}^3$ pieces and then grafted under the renal capsules of 6 male NOD/SCID mice.
-Some of the rapidly growing grafts were maintained for up to 5 transplant generations by serial subrenal capsule transplantation into male NOD/ SCID mice.
-A transplantable tumor tissue line, designated LTL352, was stored frozen with dimethyl sulfoxide (DMSO) in liquid nitrogen for further use.
+Briefly, fresh tumour tissue was collected and cut into 1x2x3 mm3 pieces and then grafted under the renal capsules of six male NOD/SCID mice.
+Some of the rapidly growing grafts were maintained for up to five transplant generations by serial subrenal capsule transplantation into male NOD/SCID mice.
+A transplantable tumor tissue line, designated LTL352, was stored frozen with DMSO in liquid nitrogen for further use.
 For efficacy studies, LTL352 tissue was resurrected from liquid nitrogen storage and pieces of tissue were grafted into the subrenal capsule graft site of NOD/SCID mice to increase the amount of cancer tissue.
-After 2 months, the tissues were harvested and cut into small pieces $(1 \times 2 \times 3 \text{ mm}^3)$ and then grafted subcutaneously into 19 male NOD/SCID mice.
-After 5 weeks (to allow enlargement of the grafts >100 mm3), the 19 mice were randomly distributed into 3 groups and treated (intraperitoneally) on days 1, 5, and 9 with: (i) 6-TG, (ii) 6-TG + MTA, and (iii) similar volumes of saline (controls).
-Tumor sizes were measured with calipers (mm) on days 1, 5, 9, and 12; all xenografts were harvested on day 12.
+After two months the tissues were harvested and cut into small pieces (1x2x3 mm3) and then grafted subcutaneously into 18 male NOD/SCID mice.
+After 5 weeks (to allow enlargement of the grafts >100 mm3) the 18 mice were randomly distributed into three groups (6 mice per group) and treated (i.p.) on days 1, 5 and 9 with (i) 6-TG, (ii) 6-TG+MTA, and (iii) similar volumes of saline (controls).
+Tumor sizes were measured with calipers (mm) on days 1, 5, 9 and 12; all xenografts were harvested on day 12.